Easy Inkscape Icon Tutorial (Vector Coronavirus)

 Step 4: Present it Anyway You Like

 - Change the colors of the spikes to fit your needs.

 I truly wish for you and your loved ones to be safe!

-Make sure you’re up-to-date with official information during this crisis.
+Make sure you’re up-to-date with official information.